uniVocity/univocity-api/README.md

 ```

 In general, the steps taken so far are the first thing you will do when creating your own data mappings.
 But we expect your input data to
-be much, much more intricate than that. uniVocity provides many tools for you to easily handle such intricacies, let's explore some of them.
+be much, much more intricate than that. uniVocity provides many tools for you to easily handle such intricacies.
+Let's explore some of them.

 ### Using row readers to manage input/output rows ###